Lab Mountain of Gemini Enigma Federation Colony

 "Starfleet regulations ..."

-"Shutup computer!"
+"Shut up, computer!"
 Luntu walks over to the transporter pad located near the front of the pod near the hatch.
-Landing the pod did enter his mind, but he figures it will be safe in the sky just in case he encounters some hostile species on the surface.
+Landing the pod did enter his mind, but he figures it's safer in the sky just in case encountering some hostile species on the surface.

-Luntu takes a tricorder and a com badge (His neural link with the A.I. only works aboard the pod.) from the docking station and checks to make sure that both are calibrated before he addresses the computer.
-"Energize."
+Luntu takes a tricorder, hand phaser, and a combadge from the docking station since the neural link with the A.I. only works aboard the pod after checking to calibrate both items before he addresses the computer.

-An inkling to return to Betazed flashes a brief panic of emotion for being stranded on the planet, but he quickly composes himself to continue his exploration of the dull-in-comparison-to-Betazed environment.
+An inkling to return to Betazed, scintillating, a brief panic of emotion for being stranded on the planet, but quickly Luntu composes himself to continue his exploration of the dull-in-comparison-to-Betazed environment.

 "This sky does not compare to home, but it does remind me of Earth," he says aloud.
-He coughs a little because of denseness of the atmosphere.
-He did not think that such a small percentage of atmosphere would make breathing so rapine.
+He coughs a little due to the denseness of the atmosphere--not thinking such a small percentage of atmosphere would make breathing so rapine.
 "Computer, I am experiencing respiratory problems.
-Am I in medical distress," Luntu coughs out.
+Am I in medical distress," Luntu coughs out?

 "Negative doctor," the computer response through the com.
 "Your lung capacity will adjust to the atmosphere and you will experience a similar adjustment when returning to nominal Terran atmosphere,"